Totally Nickelodeon

-Totally Nickelodeon was an interactive game show theater inspired by the Nickelodeon channel's game shows, and was located in the Upper Lot area at Universal Studios Hollywood.
+Totally Nickelodeon was an interactive game show theater inspired by the Nickelodeon's game shows, and was located in the Upper Lot area at Universal Studios Hollywood.
 The attraction opened in 1997, replacing Flintstones Musical Revue.
 The show consisted of two teams of audience members competing on-stage in three games.
 It closed in 2000 to make way for Rugrats Magic Adventure.

 Queue

 A host would ask guests trivia about Nickelodeon shows.
 Most guests that answered correctly could pie a family member, while a specific few were allowed to participate in the game show.

 Show

 Once inside the theatre, additional audience members would be chosen to participate in the game show.
 This involved a pre-recorded safety video featuring Nickelodeon's Stick Stickley character.

 Games that were included in the rotation of three games for the attraction: